 Davis Stratta, MDT

 Andy Castro found his calling with dog training in 2014 and has learned an immense amount since then.
-After 12 years working as a chef in restaurants across the country, Andy now enjoys working with all ages and personalities of dogs alongside his fiance, Isys Johnson.
+After 12 years working as a chef in restaurants across the country, Andy now enjoys working with all ages and personalities of dogs alongside his wife, Isys Johnson.
 He loves working with the stubborn teenager dogs whom he can really bond and play with.
-His current dog is a 17 month old Mastiff named Max, a certified therapy dog and 145 lb love bug.
+His current dog is a Mastiff named Max, a certified therapy dog and 155 lb love bug.

 Born in Hawaii, Jen began her love affair with dogs at age 3 when she crawled under the breeder’s couch after a puppy who would become her best friend and partner in crime.
 In the many years since, she’s raised and trained numerous dogs from poodles to pit bulls.
 She also serves as a foster parent to homeless canines for a local rescue.
 Dog training is Jen’s second (or perhaps third?!) act in terms of careers.
 After college, she joined Corporate America and worked full-time until she had her first child.
 After quite a few years at home raising three girls and multiple rescue dogs, she decided to pursue her passion and become a dog training professional.
 Jen specializes in starting puppies on the right track with positive reinforcement and clicker training.
 She is also well versed in counter-conditioning, leadership training, and behavior modification.
 She currently resides in Newton, MA with her husband, 3 girls and 2 dogs.